Hamad Bin Khalifa Civilisation Center: Description

 The mosque was designed by the Danish architects Jan Wenzel & Lars Tuxen and is the property of the Danish Islamic Council.
-It has the capacity to host 3,000 people indoors, and an extra 1,500 in an inner courtyard.
+It has the capacity to host 3,000 worshipers indoors, and an extra 1,500 in an inner sahn.
 The mosque's exterior is made of titanium, glass and polished concrete.
 Many architectural elements symbolize the link of the building with Mecca.